h780/Topic_Modelling_using_KMeans/README.md

 9. This will help in clustering and grouping of the data, to identify the main topics and idea from the data.

+This project works on data obtained from twitter.
+It is more complex and noisy when compared with data obtained from review forms of any other surveys.

+NLTK: Natural Language Toolkit: It basically provides us with tool to enable the computer to understand natural language.
+It is a leading platform to build python programs to work with human language data.
+Human language data is very unstructu- red, that means same things can be said in multiple ways.

+For eg: I hope, you're doing well.
+        I hope, all is well.
+        I hope, everything is fine with you.

+All of the above 3 sentences are saying the same thing, but the words are attached differently when comparing these statements.
+Hence, for a computer they are different sentences which can mean different things.

+So, NLTK helps computer understand human language data and helps with cleaning and re-processing the data to convert it into more structured form.
+It has text-processing libraries like classification, tokenization, stemming, stopwords removal, & tagging.
+It is free and open-sourced toolkit.
+We can directly import NLTK.